View Option

 ESL Institute LA

-🌻 Reservations for "Short-term Intensive Lessons" during summer vacation are now being accepted !
-Trial lessons are also available at the same time ~ 🍀Homework Support ( Local School & Japanese Language School ) ・ General & English for Children ( Spanish & Korean ・ We offer face-to-face & online lessons tailored to each student's learning level with a wide variety of lesson content, including preparation for certification exams such as Eiken and iBT TOEFL.
+🌟 2025 Lesson Start ! 🍀Trial Lesson also ( Face-to-face & Online Lesson ) Now ~ ★ 📒 Homework Support ( Local School & Japanese Supplementary School ) ・ General & Children's English Conversation ( Spanish & Korean ) ・ We offer face-to-face & online lessons tailored to each student's learning level with a wide variety of lesson content, including preparation for certification exams such as Eiken and iBT TOEFL.

 This page is my advice based on my experience of teaching students through education.